spanner/radiant-reader-extension/README.md

 ## Latest

+* Configurable caching of reader-facing pages.
+Set eg `reader.cached?` or `forum.cached?` to true to enable caching for those areas.
+By default we do not cache reader-facing pages.

-SQLite compatibility fixes thanks to [elivz](http://github.com/elivz)
+* SQLite compatibility fixes thanks to [elivz](http://github.com/elivz)

-Brought into line with the latest version of our [multi_site](http://github.com/spanner/radiant-multi_site-extension): should now work seamlessly with or without sites.
+* Brought into line with the latest version of our [multi_site](http://github.com/spanner/radiant-multi_site-extension): should now work seamlessly with or without sites.
 Also now makes use of the [submenu](https://github.com/spanner/radiant-submenu-extension/tree) and I've tweaked the routing so as to allow other extensions to work within the /admin/readers/ space.

 ## Status